daniel-mach/Daniel-Mach/README.md

-Hiya, my name's Daniel and I'm happy to meet you! :wave:
+Hey, my name's Daniel and I'm happy to meet you! :wave:
 -------------------------------------------------------
 <br>